Harald Andersson

-Career
+Biography

 Andersson was Swedish champion in every year from 1932 to 1935 and the world's best discus thrower in 1934 and 1935.
 He broke Paul Jessup's world record of 51.73 m twice in one competition (a dual meet between the Swedish and Norwegian teams in Oslo) on 25 August 1934, throwing first 52.20 m and then 52.42 m; the latter mark was officially ratified by the IAAF.
 At the European Championships in Turin two weeks later Andersson threw 50.38 m and won by more than three meters from Paul Winter and István Donogán.

 Andersson lost his world record in April 1935, when Germany's Willy Schröder threw 53.10 m in Magdeburg; however, he remained the world's top thrower, as Schröder was less consistent at a high level and suffered from health problems over the summer.
-Andersson won both the Swedish and AAA Championships titles that year, and on 13 October he improved his Swedish record to 53.02 m in Örebro.
+Andersson won both the Swedish and British AAA Championships titles that year, the latter at the 1935 AAA Championships.
+On 13 October he improved his Swedish record to 53.02 m in Örebro.

 He was a leading favorite for the 1936 Summer Olympics in Berlin, but injured himself before the Games; he attempted to throw in the qualification, but only managed about 38.5 metres and failed to qualify for the final.